 Step 2) Examine your family dynamic with social media

 Now that you’ve examined how your upbringing may affect your relationship with technology, it’s time to look within your home.
-Remember, it’s not just about how much time you or your family spend on social media; it matters how you operate with it in your home.
+Remember, it’s not just about how much time you or your family spend on social media; it matters how you view and talk about it with your family.
 Ask yourself:

 - How does your family currently view social media?